tactools/GenesisMarkets-MarketMaker/README.md

 |ProfitPercentage|Put the Profit Percentage amount here (Goal for each cycle).
 If you want a goal of 0.1% , place a value of 0.001 |
 |MinimumSpread|Prevent MarketMaking unless the spread is equal to OR greater than the Commission+Profit amount|

+#RiskExposurePercentage
+If you do not want to use the VolumeMaxPosition (You decide on the maximum number of coins that you want to accumulate => Tedious process), you can now allocate a percentage of your account balance.
+The robot will automatically calculate the VolumeMaxPosition for you.
+This makes life extremely easy.
+You simply make one Template file with your RiskPercentage, save the template with a name such as Risk 5%, then reuse this Template across all the markets that you want to trade. **In order to activate this feature you must place a value of ZERO for VolumeMaxPosition**.
+VolumeMaxPosition = 0

 # Market Making
 Within the  Genesis Markets Brokerage,  we can only buy alt coins and afterwards, sell them at a profit or loss.
 Market-making is solely buying alt coins and selling them at a profit right after buying them.
 The duration between buying and selling can be within seconds, minutes, or even hours depending on the trading activity of that altcoin.